mckennapsean/dissertation/content/03-framework.md

 \newpage
 \begin{longtable}[]{@{}llll@{}}
 \caption{\label{tbl:methods}
-  Several exemplar methods and where they fit within the framework; a more extensive list of 100 methods is in the Appendix.
+  Numerous exemplar methods and where they fit within the framework.
+A more extensive list of 100 methods is in the Appendix.
 We coded each method into one or more of the four design activities: \emph{understand}
   (\textbf{\emph{u}}), \emph{ideate} (\textbf{\emph{i}}), \emph{make}